-Ossur’s Power Knee is the only bionic knee that augments the user’s residual limb with electric power.
-This significantly reduces the user’s energy expenditure while also assisting in tasks like standing and ascending stairs.
+Ossur’s Power Knee is the only bionic knee that attempts to replace lose muscle power with electric power.
+This reduces the user’s energy expenditure while also assisting in tasks like standing and ascending stairs.
 It also helps ensure greater ground clearance during the Swing Phase.

 A Quick Look at the Power Knee

 We would have preferred to show you a more recent video of the Ossur Power Knee but this video from 2013 remains the best quick introduction:

 If you watch this video closely, you will likely notice that Allison’s gait is not as smooth as the gait exhibited by the users in our videos of other bionic knees.

 This has more to do with her level of amputation rather than the device.
 Power Knee users tend to have a higher level of amputation than the users of other bionic knees.
 They may even have had a hip disarticulation.
 Generally speaking, the higher the level of amputation, the more difficult it is to control a lower-limb prosthesis due to missing musculature and reduced leverage.

 The Power Knee partly compensates for this with motorized power, which is what makes it so unique.

 When walking, there is a point where the load-bearing foot pushes off from the Stance Phase to begin its Swing Phase.
 It is also the point where the user swings that foot/leg forward as part of the next step:

 In a natural foot/leg, these actions are powered by muscles and tendons.
 The quadriceps, in particular, plays a key role in lifting the leg and swinging it forward, as well as generating most of the power to rise from a sitting to a standing position or to ascend stairs.